 Study of fluid and gas conveyance within residential construction, with emphasis on the selection and application of tools and materials appropriate for code approved system installation and operation.
 Additional topics include the study of dynamic and static forces impacting fluid transfer, introductory plan and specification development, and basic material and cost estimating.
-4 Credits (2 Lecture - 6 Lab)
+4 Credits (2 Lecture - 6 Lab) Fall Only.

 Mechanical Systems II